mihi-tr/Investigations-Setup/README.md

 Edit the Procfile to reflect your system

-e.q whether you want to enable the ftpd or have the multi-user setup.
+e.q whether you want to enable the ftpd or have the multiprocessing setup.

 ### Start the notebook